 - What should I do if my former spouse is not paying maintenance?

-- What maintenance should be paid?
+- What maintenance should I pay?

-However it is important to note that the law on this matter is very clear, both parents of the children are responsible for the maintenance of their children and failure to do so is a criminal offence.
-With regards to how much maintenance is due to be paid, there is no clear cut answer as this depends on the income capacity which means that it is not necessarily a fifty/fifty split.
-However, the starting point of the amount in question should cover the costs for accommodation, clothing, food, and any other costs involved maintaining the child’s welfare.
+However it is important to note that the law on this matter is very clear.
+Both parents of the children are responsible for the maintenance of their children and failure to do so is a criminal offence.

 Other common questions on child maintenance issues include whether or not the parent who does not have custody of the child is required to pay medical expenses and school fees.
 According to the law these expenses do not form part of the maintenance amount and should be negotiated separately during the divorce settlement.